The analytical review

 In countries where wars are fought and interethnic conflicts are taking place, the top priority is to end the military confrontation and genocide of the indigenous peoples.

-In post-communist and transition countries, public policies, legislation, law enforcement and judicial practice are often subordinated to the interests of the minority (corrupt officials and oligarchs) to the detriment of the interests of majority, including indigenous peoples.
+and oligarchs) to the detriment of the interests of majority, including indigenous peoples.
 In such countries, the population is deprived of effective tools of participation in decision-making.

 In these conditions, violation of indigenous rights is natural.
-Despite the existence of indigenous rights, real enforcement practices often contradict declarative values and a commitment to respecting the rights of indigenous peoples.
+Despite the existence of indigenous rights, real enforcement practices often contradict declarative values and

 Implementing the indigenous rights in such countries is of a formal nature.
-Violations are of a total and systematic nature, that is, such countries do not actually control the situation and cover up illegal activities of violators (resource companies and other business entities) in which specific corrupt officials have their own selfish interest.
+Violations are of a total and systematic nature, that is, such countries do not actually control the situation

 As a result, they provide false information about observance of human rights to the UN bodies.
 Human rights defenders in such countries are in constant opposition to the authorities.